Accurate optimal quantum error correction thresholds from coherent information

 Successful quantum error correction (QEC) is a fundamental milestone on the route to fault-tolerant quantum computing \cite{terhal_quantum_2015,nielsen_quantum_2010,georgescu_25_2020}.
 QEC codes offer protection against decoherence by encoding quantum information redundantly in entangled multi-qubit states.
 The detrimental effect of noise can then be counteracted by measuring quantum correlations.
 These measurement outcomes, forming the error syndrome, can be processed by decoding procedures to correct errors and thereby restore the encoded quantum states.
 It is known that there are fundamental limits to the amount of noise that QEC codes can tolerate \cite{shor_scheme_1995}.
 There is a \emph{threshold} error rate beyond which the quantum information can not be retrieved with certainty \cite{aharonov_fault-tolerant_2008,knill_resilient_1998,kitaev_fault-tolerant_2003,shor_fault-tolerant_1996}.
 To be concrete, below threshold the originally prepared state can be recovered with fidelity approaching one \cite{schumacher_quantum_1996,knill_theory_1997}.
 Therefore computing and/or estimating QEC thresholds is essential for developing and improving QEC codes.
 Recent QEC experiments, e.g.~with trapped ions \cite{nigg_quantum_2014,postler_demonstration_2022,ryan-anderson_implementing_2022}, superconducting qubits \cite{krinner_realizing_2022,zhao_realization_2022,andersen_repeated_2020,kelly_state_2015,google_quantum_ai_exponential_2021,google_quantum_ai_suppressing_2023} and neutral atoms \cite{bluvstein_logical_2023} have demonstrated concepts of fault-tolerant QEC, with the performance of logical qubits approaching or reaching break-even with physical qubits.

 In general, the determination of error thresholds is a computationally hard problem \cite{iyer_hardness_2015}.
 The standard approach involves simulating the QEC procedure by sampling errors from the error model and estimating logical failure rates.
 The latter requires to choose a decoder \cite{lidar_quantum_2013} that detects and corrects errors.
 For stabilizer QEC codes and Clifford noise models, one can simulate very large code instances, allowing for good extrapolation of the threshold.
-Regarding the choice of decoder, maximum likelihood decoding (MLD) is optimal and thus achieves maximum thresholds~\cite{iyer_hardness_2015,fuentes_degeneracy_2021}.
+Regarding the choice of decoder, maximum likelihood decoding (MLD) is optimal and thus achieves optimal thresholds~\cite{iyer_hardness_2015,fuentes_degeneracy_2021}.
+Therefore, thresholds from QEC simulations are optimal if and only if the decoding strategy is equivalent to MLD.
 One downside of MLD, in general, is its exponential scaling in the number of physical qubits for finding the optimal recovery operation given a syndrome measurement \cite{iyer_hardness_2015}, which often severely limits its practicality.
+In contrast, sup-optimal decoders may be efficient but do not reach optimal thresholds because they can not make use the whole information provided by the syndrome measurements.